kaleidawave/kaleidawave.github.io/src/posts/ezno-25.md

 ## Other information

-Soon I will be even more available, I am looking for preferable short-term/internship opportunities!
+Soon I will be even more available, I am looking for short-term/internship opportunities!

 - I have experience with: Rust, parsers/compilers, things that involve "types" and web (frontend/backend)
-- Random other current interests: natural language processing, *internal tooling*, databases and *video*.
+- Random other current interests: natural language processing, *internal tooling*, databases and *video*

 And again if there is a place that would be good to host a talk on the progress on the events system (or any other Rust and TypeScript stuff)!
 [You can contact me here](/about).